konstantinakatmada/learning-diary/README.md

 Yours:

     {fulfilled: ['10']}
     The most important parts of the day though, came from some people who shared their knowledge.
 Fatimat Gbajabiamila, a Founders and Coders alumnus, shared her experience with us at the Founders and Coders bootcamp and answered all of our question.
+Fatimat, who has went on to have a career as a Software Engineer after completing the bootcamp, was eloquent and honest, and her speech was heartwarming and empowering to the maximun deggree.

     23-29 October 2022